DhiaBou/BavariaElectionSystem2023/README.md

 ### Step 4: Populate Database

 Run the provided script to fill the database tables with initial data.
+You might need to set ``src`` as the source folder.

 ```sh
 python src/database/scripts/generation/fill_tables.py